royborgen/update-ge-proton/README.md

 ## Key Improvements

-### 1. **Version Check**
-- Prevents redundant downloads and installations by detecting whether the latest release is already installed.
+**Version Check:** Prevents redundant downloads and installations by detecting whether the latest release is already installed.

-### 2. **Enhanced Usability**
-- Uses dynamic variables for paths and version names, making the script easier to modify and read.
+**Enhanced Usability:** Uses dynamic variables for paths and version names, making the script easier to modify and read.

-### 3. **Cleanliness**
-- Automatically removes the temporary working directory after installation, ensuring no leftover files.
+**Cleanliness:** Automatically removes the temporary working directory after installation, ensuring no leftover files.

 ## Usage